sumanvid97/sumanvid97.github.io/about.md

 I help organize [Machine Learning and Friends Lunch] at UMass every Thursday.
 Do get in touch if you want to give a talk some time.
 In my initial years at IITB, I used to be one of the active organizing members of [Web n Coding Club] and [Mood Indigo].

 I consider myself an avid enthusiast of visual arts and music.
 Occasionally, I like to sketch or play the guitar.
-Some of my favourite musical artists are Led Zeppelin, The Beatles, Queen, Pink Floyd and AR Rahman.
+Some of my favourite artists include Led Zeppelin, The Beatles, Queen and Pink Floyd.
 I love watching [F.R.I.E.N.D.S] every now and then.
-I also enjoy reading [PhDComics] once in a while.
+[PhDComics] is really fun too.

 For an overview on my projects, internships and achievements, go through my [curriculum vitae].